michal-bures/konkr_data/ai-chatter/default.md

 - We both know it's over.
 - Too late to be sorry!

+> reaction, furious, stronger, suffered major damage, did not cause major damage
+- Hey, that hurt!
+I'll get you for that!
+- You'll pay for that!
+- Ow!
+Insolent little...

 > furious, stronger, truce
 - Just you wait...
 - You'll pay for your insolence.